| NEBRODI

 and a lovely Madonna del Rosario by Giuseppe Salerno – one

-of the two Zoppi di Gangi (see GANGI)
+of the two Zoppi di Gangi (see GANGI) Further

 along Via Roma is Piazza Umberto I. From here, begins Via Garibaldi,